Sexual fetishism: Cause

 Theories of sexual imprinting propose that humans learn to recognize sexually desirable features and activities during childhood.
 Fetishism could result when a child is imprinted with an overly narrow or incorrect concept of a sex object.
-Ethological imprinting has also been a suggested cause.

 Imprinting seems to occur during the child's earliest experiences with arousal and desire, and is based on "an egocentric evaluation of salient reward- or pleasure-related characteristics that differ from one individual to another."

 Neurological differences may play a role in some cases.
 Vilayanur S. Ramachandran observed that the region processing sensory input from the feet lies immediately next to the region processing genital stimulation, and suggested an accidental link between these regions could explain the prevalence of foot fetishism.
 This has been disputed by a meta-analysis and experiment done by a 2013 study, showing a lack of correlation between foot stimulation, other stimulation to areas, and erotic behavior, though it did not explicitly rule in or out the potential of another brain area responsible for eroticism.
 The study concluded that neurological mechanisms regarding fetishism are poorly understood.

 Temporal lobe injuries and epilepsy have been linked to subsequent development of paraphilia in rare cases.
 In one case, an anterior temporal lobectomy relieved an epileptic man's fetish for safety pins.

 Various explanations have been put forth for the rarity of female fetishists.
 Most fetishes are visual in nature, and males are thought to be more sexually sensitive to visual stimuli.
 Roy Baumeister suggests that male sexuality is unchangeable, except for a brief period in childhood during which fetishism could become established, while female sexuality is fluid throughout life.